data-apis/scipy-2023-presentation/paper.rst

 aiming for.
 For example, NumPy's default integer and float dtypes are `int64` and `float64`, whereas, PyTorch's defaults are `int64` and `float32`.

-See also the "Type Promotion" section below for information on how dtypes combine with each other.
+See also the `Type Promotion`_ section below for information on how dtypes combine with each other.

 Broadcasting